-Pregnancy status, if available, must be reported for certain conditions.
+Pregnancy status, must be reported for certain conditions.
 Please refer to the lists on pages 6 and 11 for reporting requirements.

-Physicians or other individuals authorized by law to provide medical treatment to pregnant women must, at the time of the woman's initial examination, collect clinical specimens and submit those to a laboratory for sexually transmitted infection testing including, HIV or an antibody to HIV, and hepatitis B.
+Physicians or other individuals authorized by law to provide medical treatment to pregnant women must, at the time of the woman's initial examination and during the third trimester, collect clinical specimens and submit those to a laboratory for sexually transmitted infection testing including, HIV or an antibody to HIV and hepatitis B.

-Where it appears that testing was not performed during pregnancy, the aforementioned testing must be performed at the time of delivery, or upon the mother seeking treatment in the immediate postpartum period having recently delivered an infant outside of a health care facility.
-However, this testing need not be performed where the mother does not consent to testing, or where testing is medically inadvisable.
+Where it appears that testing was not performed during pregnancy, the aforementioned testing must be performed at the time of delivery, or when the mother seeks treatment in the immediate postpartum period after having recently delivered an infant outside of a health care facility.
+This testing should not be performed where the mother does not consent to testing or where testing is medically inadvisable.